itsmosalah/nota/README.md

 height="570"> <img src="https://github.com/itsmosalah/nota/assets/88220582/0dc218e1-0f9e-4082-b877-329addcb4b22"  width="270"
 height="570">

+## Features
+- Create notes with rich text editing features.
+- Create labels for organizing notes with custom colors.
+- Filter notes by selecting the label(s) associated with them.

 ## Tools used in this app:
 - Flutter
 - BloC (state management)
 - SQFLite (local database)
 - QuillEditor (rich text editing)

-App is still under development.
+The current version is still at MVP phase.
 More documentation will be provided soon...